 A big draw to the Big Island is this particular getaway isn’t as crowded as some others – it’s easy to find a quiet beach to sit alone with your partner, or a rural hike into the rainforest that leaves all the stresses of the modern world behind.
 It’s an undeniably romantic spot, and this guide will help traveler’s find their way through a peaceful paradise.

-This rustic bed and breakfast is nestled in the high elevation forest just outside Hawaii Volcanoes National Park, a great base to explore the hiking trails, lava tubes, and all the park has to offer.
+This rustic bed and breakfast is nestled in the high elevation forest just outside of Hawaii Volcanoes National Park, a great base to explore the hiking trails, lava tubes, and all the park has to offer.
 The 10-acre property has 12 rooms in the historic inn and four cottages that provide guests with quiet and privacy.
 Warm up in front of your private fireplace or take a dip in the jacuzzi set amongst tropical flowers in the garden.

 If measured from the sea floor, Mauna Kea is the tallest mountain on the planet at over 33,000 feet (14,000 feet above sea level) and is well-known as one of the best places for stargazing in the world.
 The clear skies and optimal conditions attract top international astronomers and novice stargazers alike.
 On certain nights, telescopes are setup at the Visitor’s Center stargazing deck and knowledgeable staff are there to answer any cosmic questions.
 Couples can also set up a little picnic on their own and awe over the immense Milky Way and dozens of bright constellations – an unforgettable island experience.
 Remember to bring winter clothing, warm blankets, and hot chocolate since temperatures often reach freezing.

 In the sky, you can see the island from a different perspective.
-For a bird’s-eye view of the active caldera, lava flow, and point of entry into the ocean, sign up for a guided helicopter tour or private charter with the trained professionals at Paradise Helicopters.
+For a bird’s-eye view of the active caldera, lava flow, and point of entry into the ocean, sign up for a guided helicopter tour with the trained professionals at Paradise Helicopters.
 Photographers should be sure to pick a tour with the “doors off” option, as this will enhance your experience and the quality of your photos.

-Tucked away in the North Kona District is a secluded gem accessible only by foot, Kīholo Bay.
+Tucked away in the North Kona District is a secluded gem only accessible by foot, Kīholo Bay.
 This natural playground has glistening turquoise water that invites visitors to cool off from the hot Hawaiian sun and is an oasis for endangered Hawaiian Green Sea Turtles often seen basking on the rocks or beach.
 The picturesque bay is enclosed by an old lava flow that has created stunning tide pools, lava tubes, and a black sand beach.
 The brackish water is perfect for snorkeling and there are hiking trails along the rugged shoreline to explore unfrequented areas.

 Choose from four different ocean experiences or charter a private boat and create your own adventure with Hawaii Oceanic.
 Stationed in Honokohau Harbor in Kailua Kona, this company only takes out small groups for an intimate and relaxing ocean experience.
 Visitors night swim with manta rays, snorkel with dolphins, or in winter, have an up-close encounter with humpback whales.